 It was written by an American dentist, who found inspiration for his new book during his visit to the Galapagos Islands.
 And he wrote it all in 1926.
 The book is about the unique characteristics of the Galapagos Islands and how those characteristics inspired the author to write about other unusual things he had observed.
 The book has a lot of facts and figures about the Galapagos Islands and the wildlife that live there.

-The batfish has a distinctive and curious appearance.
+The batfish has a distinctive and curious appearance with weirdest animals in the ocean.
 It has a long and snake-like body with an unusually long dorsal fin running down its back.
 This dorsal fin is used by males to attract females.
 Males have a second, smaller dorsal fin on their forehead.
 When threatened, the batfish will arch its back to expose these two dorsal fins.
 The female fish then lures the male into a seachable location by using her strong vaginal lips to hold onto his fin.

 Deep Sea Diva is a sea slug that feeds primarily on a species of deep sea jellyfish.
 It has eight small, feathery arms which it uses to capture its prey.
 Once the Deep Sea Diva has grabbed it, it injects a potent neurotoxin into the jellyfish which paralyzes it.
 The Deep Sea Diva then uses one of eight tiny mouths located at the end of each of its arms to feed on the jellyfish and that’s one of weirdest.